jlgraner/bxh2bids/README.md

 Additional documentation and usage notes are still in progress but can be found in the Documents folder.

 ## Update Notes:
+**06/18/2023**: v2.0 -- Major refactor supporting installation via setup.py, command-line interface, and use of the $BIDS_DIR environment variable.
+After installation, type "bxh2bids" in the terminal for additional usage notes.

 **10/07/2021**: Added support for "ignore" field in session information json files.
 If this field is given a value of "yes", the associated image file will not be processed.

 **09/29/2021**: Added support for fmap "IntendedFor" fields in session information json files.
 If present, the field's value will be written into the fmap's BIDS sidecar json file.